ExplainerPFN: Towards tabular foundation models for model-free zero-shot feature importance estimations: ExplainerPFN

 To implement the zero-shot mapping defined in Equations \eqref{eq:explainerpfn_mapping} and \eqref{eq:explainerpfn_function}, ExplainerPFN uses a transformer encoder~\cite{vaswani2017attention} adapted for tabular data, similar to TabPFN.
 Each pair $(x_i, \hat{y}_i)$ is encoded as a token, producing a $d$-dimensional embedding that integrates feature values, predicted output, and positional information.
 Rows interact through multiple layers of bidirectional self-attention, capturing intra- and inter-instance dependencies relevant for feature attribution.
 The embedding corresponding to the instance being explained after the final layer is used to produce the estimated attribution $\hat{\phi}_i^j$ for each feature.

-For a feature $j$, the input data is reordered to ensure that $\hat{y}_i$ and $x^j_i$ are always in the first two columns of the input matrix before encoding.
-This allows the model to learn a consistent mapping from the first two columns to the corresponding feature attribution, while still capturing the interactions with the remaining features.

-This design allows $F_\text{zs}$ to accept $X$ and $X_\text{ref}$ of arbitrary size.
-However, unlike TabPFN, which masks the labels of test examples during training and inference to simulate the prediction task, ExplainerPFN uses the full $(X, \hat{Y})$ pairs for all examples in both training and inference.
-In addition, although ExplainerPFN predicts feature attributions rather than labels, $\Phi$ is never used as input.
+For each feature $j$, inputs are reordered so that $\hat{y}_i$ and $x^j_i$ occupy the first two columns before encoding, enabling a consistent mapping from position to attribution.
+Unlike TabPFN, which masks test labels during training and inference to simulate the prediction task, ExplainerPFN uses the full $(X, \hat{Y})$ pairs for all examples; $F_\text{zs}$ accepts $X$ and $X_\text{ref}$ of arbitrary size, and $\Phi$ is never used as input.